urbit/urbit.org-reloaded/README.md

 6. On a different terminal run `./scripts/topier <path/to/pier>` from this directory to copy the pertinent files to your pier (the pier is the `zod` directory created in step 3)

 7. Go to your pier directory `cd <path/to/pier` and view the contents of `.http.ports`.
-Navigate to localhost at the port labeled `insecure public`.
-Eg. visit `localhost:8080` to see the rendered urbit.org if you see `8080 insecure public`
+Navigate to localhost at the port labeled `insecure public` e.g. visit `localhost:8080` to see the rendered urbit.org if you see `8080 insecure public`

 ## To render/export